MikaelaThakur/Workplace-Capstone-Project/README.md

 | [Thavaagh Pillay](https://github.com/thavaagh)                                | thavaagh@gmail.com
 | [Mikaela Thakur](https://github.com/MikaelaThakur)                                                 | thakur.mikaela@gmail.com

+GitHub uploading and management done by Mikaela as Thavaag was unable to access from work laptop.
+Contribution to project was equal.
 ## 6. Steps to recreate the enviroment:<a class="anchor" id="team-members"></a>

 Steps to Recreate the Environment